dppdppd/org-when/README.md

 # org-when
-Filter agenda items using tags, e.g. @weekend
+Hide items that aren't time-relevant by creating and using time-based tags e.g., @weekend

-Agendas can get filled with tasks that can't be done in the current time context. org-when will hide tasks that aren't doable right now.
+Agendas can get filled with tasks that can't be completed in the current time context. org-when will hide tasks that aren't doable right now.

 For example